 Capt.
 Jiten Bhosale

-Bahri Logistics operates 6 new state-of-the-art multipurpose vessels with 26,000 DWT each on a regular liner schedule; 4 vessels connect the United States to Saudi Arabia and major ports in the Gulf, Indian Subcontinent and the Mediterranean, and 2 vessels connect Europe to Saudi Arabia and key ports in the Gulf and the Mediterranean.
-From India, Bahri has a direct Service to the US via the Red Sea / Mediterranean.
-For European ports, Bahri tranships cargo via Jeddah onto their European Service for North continent Europe ports.
+Bahri Logistics operates six new state-of-the-art multipurpose vessels with 26,000 DWT each on a regular liner schedule; four vessels connect the United States to Saudi Arabia and major ports in the Gulf, Indian Subcontinent and the Mediterranean, and two vessels connect Europe to Saudi Arabia and key ports in the Gulf and the Mediterranean.
+From India, Bahri has a direct Service to the USA via the Red Sea and the Mediterranean.
+For European ports, Bahri transships cargo via Jeddah onto their European Service for North continent Europe ports.

-If a customer in India (for example) has a delivery to the Mediterranean or US can this be booked via the services of Bahri?
+If a customer in India (for example) has a delivery to the Mediterranean or the USA can this be booked via the services of Bahri?

-Bahri has 4 vessels in US – Med – AG- India Loop.
-Every 25 days Bahri logistics has a vessel calling Mumbai, destined for US East Coast via the Red Sea (Jeddah) and Med Ports (Livorno / Genoa).
-The Red Sea ports are transhipped via Jeddah whereas the Mediterranean Ports are catered via Livorno / Genoa with our partner carriers.
+Bahri has four vessels in the USA – Med – AG- India Loop.
+Every twenty-five days Bahri Logistics has a vessel calling Mumbai, destined for the USA’s East Coast via the Red Sea (Jeddah) and Med Ports (Livorno/Genoa).
+The Red Sea ports are transhipped via Jeddah whereas the Mediterranean Ports are catered via Livorno/Genoa with our partner carriers.

 What are the ports of call in India for Bahri?

 Bahri calls Mumbai port.
-Bahri vessel’s also call Mundra, Gujarat on inducement basis.
+Bahri’s vessels also call Mundra, Gujarat on an inducement basis.